 I enjoyed reading John Cowan’s poster for MicroXML at XML Prague.
-As I stood there, thinking about the constraints and eavesdropping on conversations about them, an idea began to form.
+As I stood there, thinking about the constraints and eavesdropping on conversations about themThe common sentiment, predictably, was that it was just right except for this one thing where the one thing differed for almost everyone., an idea began to form.

 By dinner time the idea was firmly established.
 If we're thinking of creating an even-simpler-still angle bracket markup language in the spirit of XML, is backwards compatibility with XML really a requirement?
 Or is XML 1.0 just our SGML?